 Brand Style Guide Table of Contents

 A brand style guide is a blueprint or instruction manual for how a corporation should be presented to the world.
-Brand style guide, also known as brand books, help corporations scale by accomplishing these 3 things.
+Brand style guide, also known as brand books, helps corporations scale by accomplishing these 3 things.

 1. Keeping every customer interaction consistent & noteworthy.